-- 1.1 Purpose.
+1.1 Purpose.
 The purpose of the Adobe Systems Incorporated 1997 Employee Stock Purchase Plan (the "Plan") is to provide Eligible Employees of the Participating Company Group with an opportunity to acquire a proprietary interest in the Company through the purchase of Stock.
-The Company intends that the Plan qualify as an "employee stock purchase plan" under Section 423 of the Code (including any amendments or replacements of such section), and the Plan shall be so construed. - 1.2 Term of Plan.
+The Company intends for the Plan to have two components: a Code Section 423 component (the "423 Component") and a non-Code Section 423 component (the "Non-423 Component").
+The Company intends that the 423 Component qualify as an "employee stock purchase plan" under Section 423 of the Code (including any amendments or replacements of such section), and the provisions of the 423 Component shall be so construed.
+In addition, this Plan authorizes the grant of options to purchase Stock under the Non-423 Component that does not qualify as an "employee stock purchase plan" under Section 423 of the Code; such options will be granted pursuant to rules, procedures or sub-plans adopted by the Committee designed to achieve tax, securities laws or other objectives for Eligible Employees and the Company.
+Except as otherwise provided herein, the Non-423 Component will operate and be administered in the same manner as the 423 Component.

+1.2 Term of Plan.
 The Plan shall continue in effect until the earlier of its termination by the Board or the date on which all of the shares of Stock available for issuance under the Plan have been issued.